infobip/infobip-rtc-showcase/README.md

 Runs the app.

-Before that, you should export `INFOBIP_USERNAME` and `INFOBIP_PASSWORD` environment variables and set them to your Infobip credentials.
+Before that, you should export `INFOBIP_API_KEY` environment variable and set it to your Infobip API key.

 You can verify that app is running by executing: